Bar aux Folies-Bergère (ballet): Synopsis

-It was the only work choreographed by de Valois for the Rambert company, was included in the repertoire when the company toured France in 1937, and was performed regularly by them until the late 1940s.

 The music was chosen by Constant Lambert from the ten Pièces pittoresques of 1881 by Chabrier.
-Some of the movements were slightly altered by Lambert ("Mélancolie" and "Tourbillon"), or cut ("Idylle", "Scherzo-valse") and "Danse villageoise" was used as the overture.
+Some of the movements were slightly altered by Lambert – such as "Mélancolie" and "Tourbillon", or cut, as in "Idylle", "Scherzo-valse" and "Danse villageoise" (used as the overture).

 Valois's 36-page loose-leaf notebook describing the choreography with comments by Rambert is kept in the archives of the Rambert Dance Company.